Amonkhet: Reception

 Kyle Chapman, reviewing the Hour of Devastation set for Ars Technica, wrote, "The gleaming city has become a besieged, panicked landscape, with some classic dark Egyptian tropes taking centre stage—the river turning to blood, a plague of locusts, the marauding living dead.
-There’s also clever references to Amonkhet, with ruined versions of buildings seen on old cards turning up in the art for new cards. [...]
-Magic’s story continues to be surprisingly decent for a card game, and many of the cards depict key beats [...] and there’s long-form stories that Wizards publish online for those who want more background. [...]
+There's also clever references to Amonkhet, with ruined versions of buildings seen on old cards turning up in the art for new cards. [...]
+Magics story continues to be surprisingly decent for a card game, and many of the cards depict key beats [...] and there's long-form stories that Wizards publish online for those who want more background. [...]
 HOU features good, solid Magic gameplay, with a few twists to make it stand out.
-There’s a concerted effort to produce something for most types of player; sleek and efficient for the highly competitive, big and stompy for the hedonist, clever and weird for the experimental, flavourful for the lore nerd. [...]
+There's a concerted effort to produce something for most types of player; sleek and efficient for the highly competitive, big and stompy for the hedonist, clever and weird for the experimental, flavourful for the lore nerd. [...]
 From a creative standpoint, it seems the designers are listening to feedback about their recurring protagonists being too prominent, but sticking to their guns about worlds being connected to a larger narrative".